 Occurrence binning

-Fossil occurrences are frequently ‘binned’ into distinct time intervals to enable quantification of changes (e.g. biodiversity or disparity) through geological time.
+Fossil occurrences are frequently ‘binned’ into distinct time intervals to enable quantification of changes (e.g. biodiversity or disparity) through geological time, as described by the respondents to our survey (Figure 1).
 The function bin_time allows users to assign occurrences into time bins generated by the function time_bins, or those defined by the user:

 # Generate temporal bins bins <- time_bins() # Assign occurrences to bins bin_time(occdf = tetrapods, bins = bins, method = "mid")

-Whilst binning occurrences with tightly defined temporal limits is straightforward, those with poorly constrained maximum and minimum ages can span several intervals, and therefore cannot be easily assigned to a single bin.
-Palaeontologists have identified numerous solutions to tackle this problem (Lloyd et al., 2012; Silvestro et al., 2016; Davies et al., 2017; Dean, Chiarenza and Maidment, 2020; Franeck and Liow, 2020), but there is currently no consensus on the best methodological approach or subsequent implementation.
-The bin_time function provides five approaches defined by the ‘method’ argument: ‘mid’ (assigned based on the midpoint of the temporal range of the occurrence), ‘majority’ (assigned to the bin which covers the majority of the temporal range of the occurrence), ‘all’ (assigned to all bins within the temporal range of the occurrence), ‘random’ (assigned randomly to bins with equal probability within the temporal range of the occurrence, repeated up to assigned ‘reps’), and ‘point’ (assigned randomly from a uniform distribution over the temporal range of the occurrence, repeated up to assigned ‘reps’).
+Whilst binning occurrences with tightly defined temporal limits is straightforward and has been implemented in other R packages (e.g. Lloyd, 2016), those with poorly constrained maximum and minimum ages can span several intervals, and therefore cannot be easily assigned to a single bin.
+Palaeontologists have identified numerous solutions to tackle this problem (e.g. Lloyd et al., 2012; Silvestro et al., 2016; Davies et al., 2017; Dean, Chiarenza and Maidment, 2020; Franeck and Liow, 2020), but there is currently no consensus on the best methodological approach or subsequent implementation.
+The bin_time function provides five approaches defined by the ‘method’ argument: ‘mid’ (assigned based on the midpoint of the temporal range of the occurrence), ‘majority’ (assigned to the bin which covers the majority of the temporal range of the occurrence), ‘all’ (assigned to all bins within the temporal range of the occurrence), ‘random’ (assigned randomly to bins with equal probability within the temporal range of the occurrence, repeated up to assigned ‘reps’), and ‘point’ (assigned randomly using a user-defined probability distribution over the temporal range of the occurrence, repeated up to assigned ‘reps’).
 We hope that formally including these options within the bin_time function will encourage palaeontologists to routinely explore and compare the outcomes of various binning approaches with ease.

-In recent years, palaeobiology has developed a heightened interest in the spatial structure of the fossil record, with studies focused on understanding the spatial distribution of biodiversity and the processes that drive them (Vilhena and Smith, 2013; Antell et al., 2020; Close et al., 2020b; Chiarenza et al., 2022; Flannery-Sutherland, Silvestro and Benton, 2022; Jones et al., 2022).
+In recent years, palaeobiologists have developed a heightened interest in the spatial structure of the fossil record, with studies focused on understanding the spatial distribution of biodiversity and the processes that drive them (Figure 1) (Vilhena and Smith, 2013; Antell et al., 2020; Close et al., 2020b; Chiarenza et al., 2022; Flannery-Sutherland, Silvestro and Benton, 2022b; Jones et al., 2022).
 In order to support such analyses, bin_space has been developed for palaeoverse.
-The function allows the user to assign occurrence data into equal-area grid cells using discrete hexagonal grids via the h3jsr package (O’Brien, 2022).
+The function allows the user to assign occurrence data into equal-area grid cells using discrete hexagonal grids via the h3jsr package (O’Brien, 2023).
 Additional functionality allows simultaneous assignation of occurrence data to cells of a finer-scale (i.e. a ‘sub-grid’) within the primary grid.
 This might be desirable for users to evaluate differences in the amount of area occupied by occurrences within their primary grid cells.

 # Assign data to equal-area spatial bins bin_space(occdf = reefs, spacing = 250) bin_space(occdf = reefs, spacing = 250, sub_grid = 50)